Can Hydroquinone Cause White or Dark Patches on Skin? What Australians Need to Know

 To provide some perspective around how frequently hypopigmentation occurs with hydroquinone, let’s first understand just how rarely the more common side effect, EO, is actually reported, and under what circumstances:

-How common is EO?
-Let’s explore the scientific literature…
+How Rare is EO?
+Let’s Look at the Data

 A 2007 systematic review identified 789 total EO cases reported worldwide since 1966.